Western Carolina University: Residential life

 The main campus at Cullowhee has residential facilities for students.
-These include twelve residence halls, two full-service cafeterias, and one food court with fast-food outlets.
+These include seventeen residence halls, two full-service cafeterias, and one food court with fast-food outlets.
 The halls house more than 4,500 WCU students each academic year.

-The campus residence buildings include one for graduate students, named Madison Hall, and one for married students.
-Special residence accommodations include honors residence halls and The Village, home to residential Greek and student organizations.
+The campus residence buildings include one with a priority given to graduate students, named Madison Hall.
+Balsam Hall and Blue Ridge Hall are residence halls for Brinson Honors College students.
+These halls are centrally located to campus and are connected via an arch between them.
+The Village, home to residential Greek and student organizations.
 Three new residence facilities were recently completed from a $50.2 million residence hall project.
-The newest residence halls are referred to as “The Rocks”.
+The newest residence halls are referred to as "The Rocks".
 They consist of three buildings, Black Rock, Shining Rock, and Water Rock.
-They were all fully opened in Spring of 2023 and are located in place of former Scott and walker residence halls.
+They were all fully opened in Spring of 2023 and are located in place of former Scott and Walker Halls.

 Athletics

 As a member of the Southern Conference, Western Carolina University participates in NCAA Division I athletics.
 Intercollegiate athletics include football, men and women's basketball, baseball, softball, women's soccer, men and women's golf, men and women's track and field (Indoor and Outdoor), cross country running, women's volleyball and tennis.
 Catamount football is a member of Division I FCS and plays at Whitmire Stadium.
 The Ramsey Center is home to men's and women's basketball, and women's volleyball.
 Baseball is played at Hennon Stadium, softball is played at the Catamount Softball Complex, and the Catamount Athletic Complex is home to women's soccer, tennis, and track and field.

 On November 29, 1980, Western Carolina's Ronnie Carr made the first intercollegiate three-point field goal, in a game against Middle Tennessee State University, a game WCU won 77–70.
 The ball he used is on display at the Basketball Hall of Fame in Springfield, Massachusetts.

 Western Carolina and Appalachian State have a football rivalry in which they once competed in the Battle for the Old Mountain Jug on an annual basis.
+Western Carolina and East Tennessee State have a football rivalry in which they compete in the Blue Ridge Border Battle.
 The Catamounts football team was runner-up in the Division I-AA National Football Championship Game in 1983.

 Current NCAA sports at WCU include: